jina-ai/jina/docs/tutorials/docarray-031support.md

 (docarray-v2)=
-# (Beta) New DocArray support
+# DocArray>0.30 support

 Jina provides early support for [DocArray>=0.30](https://github.com/docarray/docarray) which is a rewrite of DocArray.
-This new version makes the dataclass feature of DocArray v1 a first-class citizen and for this purpose it is built on top of [Pydantic](https://pydantic-docs.helpmanual.io/).
-An important shift is that the new DocArray adapts to users' data, whereas DocArray v1 forces user to adapt to the Document schema.
+This new version makes the dataclass feature of DocArray<=0.21 a first-class citizen and for this purpose it is built on top of [Pydantic](https://pydantic-docs.helpmanual.io/).
+An important shift is that the new DocArray adapts to users' data, whereas DocArray<=0.21 forces user to adapt to the Document schema.

 ```{warning} Beta support
 New DocArray syntax is available on DocArray version beyond 0.30.
 Not every feature in Jina has been adapted to the new DocArray versions, but some of them are.